reshmabidikar/slate/source/includes/_invoice-payment.md

 ### Remove custom fields from an invoice payment

-Removes a specified set of custom fields from an invoice payment object
+Removes a specified set of custom fields from an `InvoicePayment` object

 **HTTP Request**